thirionlogan/snack-fund/README.md

 Within the commitment phase of the iteration planning, programmers are assigned tasks that reference the different user stories.

-- A programmer accepts a task: Each programmer picks a task for which he or she takes responsibility.
+- A programmer accepts a task: Each programmer picks a task for which they take responsibility.
-- Programmer estimates the task: Because the programmer is now responsible for the task, he or she should give the eventual estimation of the task.
+- Programmer estimates the task: Because the programmer is now responsible for the task, they should give the eventual estimation of the task.
 - Set load factor: The load factor represents the ideal amount of hands-on development time per programmer within one iteration.
 For example, in a 40-hour week, with 5 hours dedicated to meetings, this would be no more than 35 hours.
 - Balancing: When all programmers within the team have been assigned tasks, a comparison is made between the estimated time of the tasks and the load factor.
 Then the tasks are balanced out among the programmers.
 If a programmer is overcommitted, other programmers must take over some of his or her tasks and vice versa.